hyperupcall-projects/sauerkraut/README.md

 ## Summary

 Ten is a static site generator.
-Conventionally, it reads input files from `content/`; for each file, it is processed, then written to `build/`.
-When processing each file, it transforms both its path and content.
+Conventionally, it recursively reads input files from `content/`.
+Then, it processes each file path and content.
+Finally, it writes the result path and content to `build/`.

-When walking the content directory, every file is associated with either a route or ignored.
-The name of a file can change it's route, or if it's ignored.

 ## Content Files

-Content files are any files located in the content directory.
+Content files are any files located in the content directory that aren't [special](#special-file-names).

 Transformations are done to file paths in two cases:

 1. If a file ends with `.md` (or similar) files, it is converted into a `.html` file.